Moa of losartan potassium

 The pharmacokinetics of losartan are linear and dose-proportional over the therapeutic dose range.
 The elimination half-life of losartan is about 2 hours, while the half-life of the active metabolite is approximately 6-9 hours.
 Plasma concentrations of losartan and its metabolites are not significantly affected by age, gender, or race.

-See also Losartan and diving
+See also Losartan free

 Clinical efficacy